 Mental Health First Aid does not teach police officers to be therapists, rather it will teach them how to recognize the symptoms of mental health problems, how to provide initial help and how to go about guiding a person towards appropriate professional help.
 It also focuses on the stresses that officers are exposed to in the course of their duties and how that relates to maintaining good mental health.
-Common mental health problems; what is depression, symptoms and causes of depression; treatment and resources of depression; crisis first aid for suicidal behavior, symptoms, causes of anxiety disorders; treatment and resources for anxiety disorders; crisis first aid for overdose victims; maintaining good mental health of officers.
+Common mental health problems; what is depression, symptoms and causes of depression; treatment and resources of depression; crisis first aid for suicidal behavior, symptoms, causes of anxiety disorders; treatment and resources for anxiety disorders; crisis first aid for panic attacks; symptoms and causes for psychotic disorders and psychosis; crisis first aid for overdose victims; maintaining good mental health of officers.

-2018 Scheduled Training
+2019 Scheduled Training